 [Spring Exhibition] Masaki Art Museum Masterpieces

-The Masaki Art Museum in Tadaoka-cho, Senboku-gun, Osaka, holds a wide range of tea ceremony utensils, Buddhist artworks and archeological materials focusing on medieval ink paintings and calligraphy.
+Masaki Art Museum in Tadaoka-cho, Senboku-gun, Osaka, holds a wide range of tea ceremony utensils, Buddhist art works and archeological materials, especially medieval ink paintings and calligraphy.

 [Place] Atrium, Park Hotel Tokyo (25F)

 1 Standing Buddha at Birth China, Song Dynasty

 2 Standing Buddha at Birth Hakuho Period

 When Buddha was born from the right side of his mother Maya, he advanced seven steps, and pointing to heaven with his right hand, and pointing to the ground with his left hand, he chanted “Tenjo Tenge Yuiga Dokuson“.
 This means that not only I am precious; all living things are precious.

 Works 1 and 2 are statues both based on this anecdote.
 In particular, Work 2 was made in Japan around the 7th-8th centuries.
 The youthful facial expression, slender body and thin hands, pleats and arrangement of the skirt from the waist down, and the waist cord, are characteristic of Hakuho Buddha (Buddha images made in the Hakuho period).
 The copper-plated gilding is relatively well-preserved, and even today it still evokes the appearance of that time.

 3 Gilt Bronze Censer in the Shape of a Lotus, Sa-hari (copper alloy) Heian Period

 Sa-hari is a yellow-white alloy, mainly of copper with tin and silver, also referred to as Kyodo due to the sound it makes when struck.